 Unlike the signs of most other breast cancers, inflammatory breast cancer (IBC) symptoms progress very quickly, often within days or weeks.
-Inflammatory breast cancer quickly covers the breast in sheets, causing redness, tenderness and thickening of the skin.
 Most women with IBC never find a lump.

 Inflammatory breast cancer symptoms vary from person to person.
 If you have symptoms, they may include:

 - Breast swelling that appears suddenly with one breast much larger than the other